-Staff finds PAD16-04, proposal of Anderson Russell Planned Area Development to be insufficient in the Required Findings of the Zoning Code per the details of staff's analysis.
-Based on the lack of Required Findings, staff recommends denial of PAD16-04 Anderson Russell Planned Area Development as proposed.
+Planning & Zoning Commission concurred with staff's findings of PAD16-04, proposal of Anderson Russell Planned Area Development, to be insufficient in the Required Findings of the Zoning Code per the details of staff's analysis.
+Based on the deficiencies of Required Findings, Planning & Zoning Commission recommends denial of PAD16-04 Anderson Russell Planned Area Development as proposed.